Implementing Zero-Trust Boundaries in DR Sandboxes

 Ephemeral Micro-Segmentation

-For Kubernetes-based sandboxes, apply namespace-scoped NetworkPolicy objects that restrict traffic exclusively to the validation orchestrator’s pod CIDR and the target database port.
-Reference the Kubernetes NetworkPolicy specification for exact API semantics.
+Static firewall rules and broad security groups are replaced with programmatically generated policies bound to backup-manifest metadata, so each drill iteration receives a cryptographically distinct network slice.
+For Kubernetes sandboxes, apply a namespace-scoped NetworkPolicy that restricts traffic exclusively to the validation orchestrator’s pod selector and the target database port; see the Kubernetes NetworkPolicy specification for exact API semantics.

 # dr-sandbox-network-policy.yaml